bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ---
 ## Create a project

 Developers manage their databases within the Bytebase Project.
-Therefore, before dealing with the sample databases, import them into a project first.
+Therefore, before dealing with the sample databases, you need to transfer them into a project first.

 Click `Projects` > `New Project` to create a project called "Employee".